Aakash Repeater Courses

 The practical marks are fixed and can not be improved, while if a student fails in theory paper, they can apply for the Kerala +2 improvement examination.

-For subjects with practicals, students must score a minimum of 18 marks in theory paper, whereas for subjects without practicals, they must score 24 marks.
+For subjects with practicals, students must score a minimum of 18 marks in the theory paper, whereas for subjects without practicals, they must score 24 marks.

 Subjects | Practical marks | Theory marks | Passing marks |